igorssalgado/orders-api/README.md

 # How to use

-After the depencies are installed, run the command nodemon `src/index.js` or `npm run dev` as defined in package.json.
+After the dependencies are installed, run the command nodemon `src/index.js` or `npm run dev` as defined in package.json.
 With you fetch requests using Insomnia using the URL http://localhost:3000 with the desired EndPoint

 # Endpoints